smithjd/sql-pet/README.md

 # Instructions

+## Install Docker

+Install Docker.

+  + [On a Mac](https://docs.docker.com/docker-for-mac/install/)
+  + [On Windows](https://docs.docker.com/docker-for-windows/install/)
+  + [On UNIX flavors](https://docs.docker.com/install/#supported-platforms)

 ## Download the repo

 First step: download [this repo](https://github.com/smithjd/sql-pet).
 It contains source code to build a Docker container that has the dvdrental database in Postgress and shows how to interact with the database from R.

-## Docker & Postgres
+# Docker & Postgres

 There's a lot to learn about Docker and many uses for it, here we just cut to the chase.

-* Install Docker.

-  + [On a Mac](https://docs.docker.com/docker-for-mac/install/)
-  + [On Windows](https://docs.docker.com/docker-for-windows/install/)
-  + [On UNIX flavors](https://docs.docker.com/install/#supported-platforms)

 The following .yml file contains the instructions for creating a Docker container that runs Postgres: